shayanshafquat/shayanshafquat.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a Data Scientist at OLA (ANI Technologies).
 Previously, I graduated with a Integrated Msc.
 (B.Sc + M.Sc) in Mathematics and Computing from the department of Mathematics, IIT Kharagpur, India.
-I worked as a Student Researcher at SEAL Lab, Dept. of CSE, IIT Kharagpur under the guidance of Prof. Debdeep Mukhopadhyay during my senior year.
-I am particularly interested in the field of Hardware Security, Computer Architecture and VLSI.
+I have previous experience of working under Prof. Pawan Goyal to detect rumuors in a Tweet data.
+In the year 2019, I collaborated with one of my classmate and took part in a competition (SemEval) to detect hyperpartisan news.

 In Summer (2019), I interned as a Research Engineer at Ola in Bangalore, India in the data science Team and was offered Pre-Placement Job Offer.

-During my spare time I enjoy following and playing football, I am a big FC Barcelona Fan.
-Oh wait, I have fallen in love with F1 racing and cannot miss a race weekend.
+Other than this i enjoy reading books, listening to music and playing football.

 <!---
 A data-driven personal website